 BIOS Protection Guidelines for Servers addresses BIOS security in the varied architectures used by servers.
 "While laptop and desktop computers have largely converged on a single architecture for system BIOS, server class systems have a more diverse set of architectures, and more mechanisms for updating or modifying the system BIOS," says author Andrew Regenscheid.
 In addition, many servers contain service processors that perform a variety of management functions that may include BIOS updates, and this document provides additional security guidelines for service processors.

 Servers require more flexibility, according to Regenscheid, because in addition to having different architectures, they are almost always managed remotely.
 BIOS Protection Guidelines for Servers is written for server developers and information system security professionals responsible for server security, secure boot processes and hardware security modules.
 The draft publication BIOS Protections Guidelines for Servers, (NIST Special Publication 800-147B), is available at http://csrc.nist.gov/publications/drafts/800-147b/draft-sp800-147b_july2012.pdf.
 NIST requests comments on this draft by Sept.
 14, 2012.
-Please email all comments to email@example.com.
+Please email all comments to 800-147comments [at] nist.gov.